vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 inside the TAD, where there is a high contact intensity, whereas the other direction will lie in a low intensity region outside the TAD.

-Use ``kaic directionality`` to calculate the directionality index from the command line:
+Use ``fanc directionality`` to calculate the directionality index from the command line:

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: directionality_parser
-   :prog: kaic directionality
+   :prog: fanc directionality
    :nodescription:
    :nodefault: